-Lisa Phillips is an author, blog journalist, arts and leadership educator and business owner living and working in Toronto, Canada.
-As the CEO and Founder of Canada’s Academy of Stage and Studio Arts, Lisa has built her professional career on bringing arts education and leadership development to thousands of children in the Greater Toronto Area and beyond.
+Lisa Phillips is an author, blog journalist, arts and leadership educator and business coach living and working in Toronto, Canada.
+As the Founder of The Artistic Edge, Lisa has built her professional career on bringing arts education and leadership development to thousands of children in the Greater Toronto Area and beyond.

 Her passion for helping young people achieve success in all aspects of their lives inspired Lisa to publish her first book, The Artistic Edge: 7 Skills Your Child Needs to Succeed in an Increasingly Right Brain World.
 With the Foreword written by Raymond Aaron (New York Times bestselling author of Chicken’s Soup for the Parent’s Soul), the book explores the impact arts participation has on the success of the current generation.
 Competition for jobs is increasing, meaning young people need skills to set themselves apart in order to land their dream job.

-Lisa has connected with many CEO’s from around the world such as Eric Trump, Steve Wozniak (Co-founder of Apple), Michael Eisner (Former CEO of Disney), Arnold Schwarzenegger and Donna Karan.
+Lisa has connected with many successful entrepreneurs from around the world such as Meir Ezra, Eric Trump, Steve Wozniak (Co-founder of Apple), Michael Eisner (Former CEO of Disney), Arnold Schwarzenegger and Donna Karan.
 In learning from these successful business leaders, Lisa discovered a common theme: in their own way, each communicated the message that creativity and leadership are vital skills for business success.
 Employers are looking for people who can adapt to the rapidly changing workforce and who are capable of bringing innovative ideas to their company.